Marcion: The First Protestant?

 Fasting on the Sabbath was a practice adopted by the Roman Church, but not the Churches in Asia Minor in the second and third centuries.

-Even though Marcion was condemned by Polycarp as a heretic about two decades before Eleutherius became bishop, apparently he was not put out of the Roman Catholic Church then--apparently because he gave a large donation (which was eventually returned by the Roman Church).
+Even though Marcion was condemned by Polycarp as a heretic about two decades before Eleutherius became bishop, apparently he was not put out of the Church of Rome then--apparently because he gave a large donation (which was reportedly eventually returned by the Roman Church).

 Also notice this report from Tertullian showing that Marcion rejected the Book of Revelation: